AphraChen/Reproduction-of-Mining-and-Local-Corruption-in-Africa-/README.md

-# Reproduction Project, Mining and Local Corruption in Africa (Knutsen et al. 2018)
+# Reproduction Project; Mining and Local Corruption in Africa (Knutsen et al. 2018)
 Main code repository with data for "Mining and Local Corruption in Africa"